stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 There were a variety of reasons for this:

 * The Vulkan API contains a huge number of enumerations __all__ of which are bundled by LWJGL as old school integer constants into a __single__ class, resulting in a God-class with several __thousand__ members.
-Besides the likelihood of accidentally using the wrong enumeration and the obvious type safety issues, finding an enumeration constant is virtually impossible.
+Besides the likelihood of accidentally using the wrong enumeration and the obvious type safety issues, finding an enumeration constant is virtually impossible and makes the IDE code assist feature practically redundant.

 * The API also makes heavy use of structures to configure Vulkan components which are implemented by LWJGL as Java classes with (as a nice touch) a fluid builder-like interface.
 However all the internals are exposed as __public__ members, there are multiple setters for each field, and a slew of allocation methods implemented on __every__ structure.
 Again finding the right method becomes an annoyance.
 This is repeated for every field in every structure.